ScryptSnake/GoogleMapsWrapper/README.md

 - **Requests** \
 Constructed by an API and contains relevant details about the request, as well as the Uri.
 A request is attached to a response object and returned from the engine.
-A user API key is never be contained within this object.
+A user API key is never to be contained within this object.

 - **Responses** \